 Alan Levine feels weird writing about himself in the third person.

-Currently on a four month fellowship as an Open Learning Scholar at Thompson Rivers University, he typically fills time consulting with higher educational institutions on digital technologies and the affordances of the open web.
-Previously, he has served as an instructional technology specialist at the University of Mary Washington, following leadership positions at the New Media Consortium and the Maricopa Community Colleges.
+Most recently (October 2014-March 2015) spending four months as an Open Learning Fellow at Thompson Rivers University, he typically fills time consulting with higher educational institutions on digital technologies and the affordances of the open web working with institutions such as the Digital Media Hub, Mozilla, and Virginia Commonwealth University.
+He has served as an instructional technology specialist at the University of Mary Washington, following leadership positions at the New Media Consortium and the Maricopa Community Colleges.

 When possible, he enjoys the peace of a little cabin in Strawberry, Arizona.
 His interests include digital photography, bending WordPress to his whims, and randomly dipping into the infinite rivers of the internet.